vladdou/ms4-of-stories-shop/TESTING.md

 ---

-*15. As a shopper I want to be able to access the shop quick and easy so that I can purchase the products that I'm looking for.*
+*15. As a shopper I want to be able to access the shop quick and easy so that I can purchase the products that I'm interested in.*

 - Users can access the shop quickly by clicking the call to action buttons on the home page